YacineOuhrouche/Circuits_Repo/Notes/Computer_System/Branch_Prediction/README.md

 Many modern processors combine static and dynamic prediction techniques to achieve better accuracy:
 - **Hybrid Predictors**: Some processors use a combination of static and dynamic predictors to improve performance, such as using static prediction for simple branches and dynamic prediction for more complex ones.
 - **Two-Level Predictors**: These use both global and local history to predict branches more accurately, combining the advantages of different techniques.

 ---

+## 📈 Accuracy and Performance

+- **Prediction Accuracy**: The effectiveness of branch prediction is often measured by its accuracy, which is the percentage of correct predictions made.
+Higher accuracy leads to fewer pipeline flushes and better performance.
+- **Impact on Performance**: A mispredicted branch can lead to a significant performance penalty, as the pipeline must be flushed, and instructions fetched from the incorrect path must be discarded.
+More accurate predictions minimize these penalties.

+---